alhassy/org-special-block-extras/README.md

 > That is, **we provide 29 block types and 32 link types**.

 <div class="org-center">
-> The full article may be read as a [PDF](https://alhassy.github.io/org-special-block-extras/README.pdf) or as [HTML](https://alhassy.github.io/org-special-block-extras/README.html) or as pure [Org](https:/raw.githubusercontent.com/alhassy/org-special-block-extras/master/org-special-block-extras.org)!
+> The full article may be read as a [PDF](https://alhassy.github.io/org-special-block-extras/README.pdf) or as [HTML](https://alhassy.github.io/org-special-block-extras/README.html) or as pure [Org](https:/raw.githubusercontent.com/alhassy/org-special-block-extras/master/org-special-block-extras.org)!  &#x2014;or visit
-> &#x2014;or visit the [repo](https://github.com/alhassy/org-special-block-extras).
+> the [repo](https://github.com/alhassy/org-special-block-extras).
+Installation instructions are [below](#Summary).
 </div>

 ![img](images/foo_block.png "Extensibility! *Plug and play support for new block types!*")